imacubsfan23/Reddit-Clone/README.md

 ## Production Site: https://bloccit-imacubsfan23.herokuapp.com

-# Bloccit
+# Reddit Clone

-A clone of Reddit made during my time at Bloc
+A clone of Reddit made with Ruby on Rails